-Among the unusual yet effective Dawn Dish Soap uses is its ability to protect your plants and shoo away the bugs.
+Among the unusual yet effective Dawn dish soap uses is its ability to protect your plants and shoo away the bugs.
 Mix one tablespoon of Dawn and four cups of water in a spray bottle.
 You’ll want to very lightly spray the solution on your plants’ leaves infested with pests.

 Similarly, you can also use Dawn Dish soap and vinegar for ants as a natural pesticide.
 Killing fire ants with Dawn Dish soap also works.
 You’ll just need a few items: